xLeiti/AutoLineup/README.md

 3. Adjust your keybindings and sensetivity in ```exec AutoLineup/main```
 4. Launch the game and ```exec AutoLineup/main```
 5. Press and hold ```p``` or the key you've configured.
 Then hover over the lineup you want to select.
-6. A sound plays and the radialradio menu closes.
+6. The selection and snapping progress is completed when a sound is played.
 Wait till you have equiped the smoke if you haven't already.
 7. Scroll up with your mousewheel till you hear another sound.
 8. You've finished.